JayWu0512/FinScope3D/README.md

    - ChromaDB for vector search

 3. **📚 Unstructured Data**
-   Retrieves insights from financial transcripts and news using:
+   Retrieves business and financial insights from earnings transcripts and 10-ks using:
    - LangChain
    - ChromaDB
    - OpenAI